High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 They come in a wide range of styles, from wedges to pumps and stilettos, and a range of heel heights- they can be anywhere from 1 to 8 inches (though the latter height should only be worn by a seasoned pro).

 Overall, the average heel height lands at around 3 inches.
 High heels are a common fashion choice for women, especially for special occasions.
+However, some women wear them far more often than that—here’s what happens if you wear them regularly.

 High heels can make you significantly taller.
-They can easily add on a couple of extra inches to your height corresponding with the heel height, which is a short woman’s best friend – though that’s not to say tall women can’t also enjoy heels.
+They can easily add a couple of extra inches to your height corresponding with the heel height, which is a short woman’s best friend – though that’s not to say tall women can’t also enjoy heels.

 Beyond just the additional height, high heels also have a tendency to push your torso forward, which automatically encourages your shoulders and upper back down, thereby improving your posture.